josafatburmeister/BirdSongIdentification/README.md

 To run the pipeline in Kubeflow, a Kubernetes cluster with a [Kubeflow](https://www.kubeflow.org/docs/started/installing-kubeflow/) installation is required.
 Currently, our pipeline supports Kubeflow version 1.0.0.
 If you have such a Kubeflow cluster available, the pipeline can be run on it as follows:

 First, the Kubeflow pipeline definition must be compiled.
-To compile a pipeline definition for a cluster with only CPU nodes, insert the name of your cluster's Docker registry in the following command and run it within the repository:
+To compile a pipeline definition for a cluster with only CPU nodes, insert the name of your cluster's Docker registry in the following command and run it within the `src` directory of the repository:

 ```bash
 python3 kubeflow_pipeline/compile_pipeline.py compile_pipeline --docker_registry <name of your Docker registry> --use_gpu False